AlawysDelta/emotedet/README.md

 kubectl port-forward kibana-pod-name 5601
 ```
 Once all is running, we can finally access our data with Kibana in our browser at the link [localhost:5601](localhost:5601)

+# Learn More
+Read the included Jupyter Notebook to know more about the project.